abravalheri/ini2toml/docs/dev-guide.rst

 To distribute ``ini2toml`` plugins, it is necessary to create a `Python package`_ with a ``ini2toml.processing`` entry-point_.

-For the time being, if using setuptools_, this can be achieved by adding the following to your ``setup.cfg`` file:
+For the time being, if using :pypi:`setuptools`, this can be achieved by adding the following to your ``setup.cfg`` file:

 .. code-block:: cfg